bhalevy/scylla/docs/cql/ddl.rst

 Compact tables
 ``````````````

+Support for compact tables has been deprecated.
+By default, newly created tables cannot be defined with the ``COMPACT STORAGE`` option.
+To enable this feature, set the ``enable_create_table_with_compact_storage`` option to ``true`` in ``scylla.yaml``,
+yet beware that support for compact tables is planned to be permanently removed in a future version.

 ..
    .. caution:: Since Apache Cassandra 3.0, compact tables have the exact same layout internally than non compact ones (for the
       same schema obviously), and declaring a table compact **only** creates artificial limitations on the table definition